 DELOREAN: Roads?
 Where we’re going we don’t need… roads!

-DELOREAN, standing from Drones and EGNSS for Low Airspace Urban Mobility, will test and demonstrate the benefits provided by new European Global Navigation Satellite Systems, Galileo and EGNOS, towards the safe integration of Urban Air Mobility operations.
+DELOREAN, which stands for Drones and EGNSS for Low Airspace Urban Mobility, will test and demonstrate the benefits provided by new European Global Navigation Satellite Systems, Galileo and EGNOS, towards the safe integration of Urban Air Mobility operations.

-Urban Air Mobility is a term used to describe the integration of passenger, or cargo-carrying air transportation, within and around the city environment.
-Satellite navigation is considered a key enabler technology for the introduction of those novel flight operations.
+Urban Air Mobility is a term used to describe the integration of passenger, or cargo-carrying air transportation, within and around urban environments.
+Satellite navigation is considered a key enabler technology for the introduction of these novel flight operations.
 Even though, due to the inherent characteristics of the urban environment, current satellite systems, and in particular GPS, might not work efficiently.

-The results from this first flight campaign will be presented to main European institutions and experts supporting the development of standards and regulations.
-Based on the positive results obtained, a second flight campaign is already planned by the end of the year.
+The results from this first flight campaign will be presented to the main European institutions and experts supporting the development of standards and regulations.
+Based on the positive results obtained, a second flight campaign is already planned before the end of the year.